riqthedev/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch hook attempts to match the current URL in the same way that a "<Route>" would.
+It’s mostly useful for getting access to the match data without actually rendering a "<Route>".

 1. How would you explain form validation to someone who has never programmed before?
+    Form validation is a way to make sure a form is valid before sending it off to a data base

-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. to test the functionality and performance of an application under product-like circumstances and data to replicate live settings.

 ## Instructions